hkhanna/django-stripe-billing/README.md

 There must always be one and only one `free_default Plan`.
 It's created in a data migration and this condition is enforced via a database constraint.

-A `paid_public` plan is subscribable via the API.
+A `paid_public` plan is subscribable by users.
 The others are not.

 ### Customer Model